 Figure 3 shows the principal groundwater basins, sometimes referred to as storage units, in the region.
 The boundaries of these basins are as defined by the United States Geological Survey.
-It should be noted that these basins are very different from the groundwater basins identified by the California Department of Water Resources in its Bulletin 118.
+It should be noted that these basins are different from the groundwater basins identified by the California Department of Water Resources in its Bulletin 118.
 The Beaumont Basin is the largest and most productive of these local basins, and serves a large majority of the population in the region.
+By the Bulletin 118 definition, the Beaumont Basin is partly in the San Timoteo Subbasin of the Santa Ana Basin and partly in the San Gorgonio Pass Sub-basin of the Coachella Valley Basin.